bitquery/streaming-data-platform-docs/docs/evm/calls.md

 This api gives detailed information about the smart contract calls, including raw data, and supports [Opcodes](https://github.com/crytic/evm-opcodes).

 The API allows different filters to query the Smart contract calls details from different dimensions.
+You can find more examples [here](/docs/examples/calls)

-Let's see an example.
+Here's a sample query to get started.

 ```graphql